ju6ge/hd_embedded_rust/README.md

 - `openocd` to be able to debug the code on the SoC and to be able to flash the final program for usage

 - The arm-none-eabi toolchain in particlar the `arm-none-eabi-gdb` for debbuing

-- You will also need to clone the atsame70-rust repo (https://github.com/ju6ge/atsame70-rust) since it is very new and isn't yet a crate

 # Building and Debugging